Start of symposium: Monday, Sept 26, 09:00 (Registration 08:00 – 09:00)

 End of symposium: Tuesday, Sept 27, 16:00

-Talks: There will be 20 invited talks (invited speakers only).
+Talks: There are 21 invited talks.
 More information can be found below!

-Poster session: There will be a poster session on Sept 26 along with BBQ and drinks (included in the registration fee).
+Poster session: There is a poster session on Sept 26 along with BBQ and drinks (included in the registration fee).

-Optional site visit: After the conference, a guided tour to the Berlin synchrotron facility (BESSY-2) will be offered.
+Optional site visit: After the conference, a guided tour to the Berlin synchrotron facility (BESSY-2) is offered.
+Pre-registration required.

 Electrodes & Electrolytes for Na-ion batteries